 Three parts of the brain are involved in processing these sensory impulses and maintaining balance:

 The brain stem is the posterior part of the brain that joins the spinal cord.
 All nerve connections between the brain and the rest of the body pass through here.

-The brain stem receives sensory impulses and pass them to the cerebellum and cortex for further processing.
+The brain stem receives sensory impulses and passes them to the cerebellum and cortex for further processing.
 It transmits motor impulses which control movements of the eyes, head, limbs and the rest of the body.

 The cerebellum is the coordination centre.
-It integrates sensory impulses, controls motor activities, and enables us perform voluntary tasks such as dancing and writing.
+It integrates sensory impulses, controls motor activities, and enables us to perform voluntary tasks such as dancing and writing.
 The cerebellum regulates posture, movement and balance.

 Patients with damaged cerebellum have difficulty maintaining balance and maintaining proper muscle coordination.